florimondmanca/azure-pipelines-templates/README.md

 Azure Pipelines templates for my repos.

 **Note**: for my personal use only.
-I do not guarantee to any stability around here.
+I do not guarantee any stability around here.
 In other words: please don't use this.

 ## Usage